viniciustozzi/peg_thing_game/README.md

-# peg_thing_game
+# Peg triangle game
-A simple peg triangle game with the objective of learning Clojure.
+A simple implementation of Peg triangle game based on the exercise of the book "Clojure for the Brave and True", on the chapter that teaches about Functional Programming: https://www.braveclojure.com/functional-programming/